Frequently Asked Questions

 What is the MeRGE program?

-The Metro-Rural Graduate Experience (MERGE) Program is an opportunity to undertake the graduate nurse program within a cooperative partnership between Western Health’s tertiary specialty areas and the rural health setting at Stawell.
-SRH graduates rotate to one of Western Health’s Melbourne campuses for the final 6 months of their graduate year while a graduate from Western Health rotates to the acute ward at SRH.
+The Metro-Rural Graduate Experience (MeRGE) Program is an opportunity to undertake a clinical rotation within a cooperative partnership between a tertiary specialty areas and the rural health setting at Stawell.
+SRH graduates rotate to one of Western Health’s Melbourne campuses for part of the graduate program while a graduate from Western Health rotates to the acute ward at SRH.

 Other than clinical practice, what else is involved in the GNP?